Don’t go to Italy in August!

 But you are going to need things to make your August jaunt to Italy a successful one.
 Here are a few that I suggest.

-5) A wine key.
-My less obvious choice among August in Italy travel accessories is a wine key.
+My less obvious choice among August in Italy travel accessories is a wine key, also known as a corkscrew or a waiter’s corkscrew.
 As more restaurants and bars temporarily close or relocate to the beach in the summer (and in August especially), you may find yourself unable to wine and dine where you wish.
 Consider shopping in an alimentari or local markets for picnic provisions and pick up a few bottles of vino to make your own lunch or dinner.
 Having a wine key, particularly one that you are comfortable using, may turn a frustrating mealtime into a memorable one.
 Some enoteche (wine stores) sell wine keys, too.
-Side note for American travelers: the TSA allows corkscrews on domestic flights, but not international ones.
-So you’ll have to pack a wine key in a checked bag if you wish to bring one to Italy.
+Side note: You’ll have to pack a wine key in a checked bag if you wish to bring one to Italy.

 Read more from the Roundtable: